 Today, your last, you will be taken to your train station in Narbonne.
 Make sure you set aside time to explore this ancient Roman town before you move on.
 Transfers to other hubs (Béziers, Carcassonne) are possible and will incur an extra supplement.
 Just let us know where you would like to go and we’ll do our best to get you there.
 Breakfast included.

-Set in its own private park on the edge of the Cévennes National Park, 4-star Le Ranquet is one of Languedoc’s best kept secrets.
+Set in its own private park on the southern edge of the Cévennes National Park, 4-star Le Ranquet is one of Languedoc’s best kept secrets.
 Each room has it’s own exclusive entrance and terrace, and all are tastefully designed and charmingly decorated.
-Relax in your room or by the pool for as long as you like, before taking dinner in Le Ranquet’s fine dining restaurant.
+Relax in your room or by the pool for as long as you like before taking dinner in Le Ranquet’s fine dining restaurant.

 Le Saint André provides the ideal cycling base to explore the fabulous region of the Hérault ideally situated between the Mediterranean sea and the Cevennes mountains.
 The house is relaxed and informal – a home away from home.
 Free WiFi, a guest computer, dvd player and ipod docking station are here for your use.
 On hand are route cards and maps, GPS downloads, Garmin Edge 800 rental, secure bike storage, a workshop, essential spares and laundry facilities.